cmu-llms-class/cmu-llm-class-website-2023/homework1.md

 4. Create a sentence-long Wikipedia-sounding prompt that is completely wrong or else about a fictional person or place, for example `Bruce Lee was the 44th president of the United States from 2009 to 2017`.
 Prompt both model sizes with the sentence.
 Do both models write continuations in the same style?
 5. Discuss the challenges in building an LLM that can simultaneously respond well to factual prompts as well as fantastical ones.
 What kind of training data do you think, if initially given to the model at training time, would have made it better at supporting both use cases?

-## 4. Comparing Pre-Trained and Fine-tuned Models
+# 5. Comparing Pre-Trained and Fine-tuned Models

 The model ``text-davinci-003`` is a variant of GPT-3 which was finetuned for instruction following, using the methods described in the paper ["Training language models to follow instructions with human feedback"](https://arxiv.org/abs/2203.02155).
 Experiment with writing prompts for the following tasks using both models.

 - Writing a recipe for a food of your choice.
 - Explaining the rules for a sport or game of your choice.
 - Continuing a Wikipedia article of your choice, conditioned on the first sentence in the article.
-(You may re-use your fantastical prompt from Question 4.)
+(You may also choose to re-use your fantastical prompt from Question 4.)

 **Analysis Questions**
 1. Provide the prompts you decided on and their generations.
 2. What do you notice about the differences in the behaviour between the two models?
 Summarize the advantages and disadvantages of using a model finetuned for instruction following.

-## 5. Acknowledgment of AI Tools
+# 6. Acknowledgment of AI Tools

 If you used ChatGPT or another AI to write any portion of your answers, please use this section to describe the prompts you employed and your methodology for developing them.
 You do not need to write anything here if you only used LLMs to run experiments as specified in the homework problem instructions.

-## 6. Optional: Give us Feedback
+# 7. Optional: Give us Feedback
 Was this homework enjoyable?
 Was it too easy or too hard?
 Do you have any suggestions for making the homework run more smoothly?
 Giving us feedback is compeltely optional and will not factor into your grade.